AlexMayol/localit/README.md

 # localit

 A simple JS class to wrap localStorage and sessionStorage functionality.
+Supports expiration dates, so you can cache you data and retrieve it safely 🔥

 ## Install